 Wildlife & Animals – Chizarira NP

-There is a good variety of wildlife in the park, but animal densities are rather low.
-Animals tend to be skittish due to poaching issues.
-Chizarira is home to elephant and buffalo.
-The park was once a stronghold for black rhino, but they have become locally extinct.
+There is a good variety of wildlife in the park, but animals tend to be skittish and densities are low.
+You can expect to see elephant and buffalo, but black rhino has become locally extinct.
 Zebra, greater kudu, waterbuck, bushbuck and impala are all quite common.
-Roan antelope and grysbok are rare but might be spotted as well.
 Lion and spotted hyena are around but are more often heard than seen.

 The rocky terrain is excellent for animals that thrive in that kind of environment, such as klipspringer – often found standing like statues on balancing rocks.
-Rock hyrax are very common but usually noticeable only while scurrying away as one of the many raptors, such as black eagle, passes overhead.
+Rock hyrax are very common and usually spotted scurrying away as a Verreaux’s eagle passes overhead.
 Leopard also love this habitat and sightings of these elusive predators are remarkably frequent.

 Best Time for Wildlife Viewing